 Whether conduct lacks in good faith depends on the circumstances surrounding the conduct.

 When considering whether your conduct is in good faith, potential questions to ask include:

 - Have you been honest with the other party?

 - Have you considered the other party’s interests?

 - Have you made timely decisions?

-- Have you consulted with the other party regarding issues/proposed changes?
+- Have you consulted with the other party about issues or proposed changes?

 - Do you have a contractual right to act in that way?

 - Are you imposing any conditions on the other party?
 Are those conditions necessary to protect your interests?